 Located at 509 5th St., on the west side of City Hall, the Utility Department handles all City of Osawatomie billing and fee collection.
 Our Utility Department is also responsible for the City’s rental facilities, municipal court fine payments, pet licensing, and other City fees.

 A drop box for utility bill payments can be found just up the street, in the alley behind the 500 block of Main St., on the eastern end.
 The drop box is under 24hr video surveillance, but we ask that cash not be left in the box for safety reasons.
 Online bill pay is also available, as well as payment-by-phone.
-As of March 2021, a new self-service payment kiosk is available 24 hours a day right outside the Utility Office.
+In 2021, the Utilities Department unveiled a new self-service payment kiosk that is available 24 hours a day right outside the Utility Office.
 Payments by cash or check are fee FREE, and payments by credit card have a small third-party processing fee attached.

 Nestled behind John Brown Memorial Park is the City of Osawatomie water/power plant.
 The Water/Power Department provides high-quality water to the citizens of Osawatomie through the production, operation, maintenance, and repair of water, water mains, service connections, and meter reading.
 Regular monitoring by local, state, and national authorities help us to maintain safety standards.